Deadline: April 15

 ABSTRACT: After the cover page, attach a typed description of your project using double spacing and 12-point, Times New Roman font.
 This attachment must be no longer than 150 words and should summarize your project.

 PROJECT DESCRIPTION: After the abstract, attach a typed description of your project using double spacing and 12-point, Times New Roman font.
-This attachment must be no longer than 5 single-sided pages (1" margins), including references and budget, which may be single spaced.
+This attachment must be no longer than 5 single-sided pages (1" margins), including references, which may be single spaced.
 There is no restriction on the use of figures or tables in your application narrative; however, they must be included in the 5 single-sided page limitation for the proposal and follow the double-spacing and 12-point, Times New Roman font requirements for all the accompanying captions.

 Attach a letter of support from your faculty advisor.